Thanks to our friends at the Early Childhood Education Linkage System (ECELS) for this article.

 The influenza (flu) virus is common and unpredictable.
 It can cause serious complications – even in healthy children.

-Certain people are more at risk for serious flu-related complications.
+Certain individuals are more susceptible to severe flu-related complications.
 These include:

 • Children younger than five years of age, especially those younger than two years